AvolitesLtd/TitanManual/prismdocs/zero/play/layer-options.md

 ## Adjustments

-Any adjustment made will directly change the layer properties, triggering a bank element may override this, if any changes were made in the preview.
+Any adjustment made will directly change the layer properties, triggering a bank element may override this, if any changes were made in the [Preview](../play/preview).

 ### Playback